-Executives in businesses around the globe have been tracking The European Union's (EU) General Data Protection Regulation (GDPR), which goes into effect 25 May 2018.
+Executives in businesses around the globe have been tracking The European Union’s (EU) General Data Protection Regulation (GDPR) went into effect 25 May 2018.
 Those who operate primarily in the EU have had plenty of time to focus on this and no excuses for not paying attention.
 Those who operate primarily elsewhere also have no excuse to not be aware of the GDPR and should have already assessed how things should change because of these new rules.
 We have found, however, that many firms in the EU and the US and elsewhere are still not paying enough attention to these very serious rules.
-Admittedly our sample size is small and this may not be reflective of the majority of firms, but we have seen indications that many firms are adopting a strategy of putting their collective head's in the sand or not really doing a serious assessment of the potential impact of GDPR on the firm.
+Admittedly our sample size is small and this may not be reflective of the majority of firms, but we have seen indications that many firms are adopting a strategy of putting their collective head’s in the sand or not really doing a serious assessment of the potential impact of GDPR on the firm.

 The objective of these new rules is to improve privacy and security of critical personal information.
 The rules are also designed to harmonize many different rules active across Europe and this should make overall compliance easier.
 But still, for most, compliance will require changes be put into place for how data is stored and also changes put in place for how people can be put in control of their own data.
 Remember, the GDPR is not just about firms that operate in the EU.
 It applies to firms that have data on EU citizens.
 The GDPR requires that to collect info on EU citizens, the citizens must give their consent and the citizen also has the right to be forgotten.
 The data it applies to is broad, including even IP addresses.